Can You Disinherit Your Spouse?

 Whatever your circumstances it's important to take proper legal advice.
 If you're going through a divorce then the terms upon which you divorce can have an impact on whether your Will can be challenged after your death.

-If you both have independent wealth then it's important to ensure that both you and your spouse agree that's the case, so it's clear that you each have no expectation of receiving anything from each other.
-This doesn't prevent the surviving spouse from challenging your Will after your death, but it reduces the chances of it happening rather than it being a complete surprise and leaving the spouse feeling hard done by and possibly resentful.
+If you both have independent wealth then it's important to ensure that both you and your spouse agree that's the case, so neither has an expectation of receiving anything from the other.
+This doesn't prevent the surviving spouse from challenging your Will after your death, but it reduces the chances of it happening.
+If you don't have these conversations while you're alive, the terms of your Will could come as a complete surprise when you die, leaving your spouse feeling hard done by and possibly resentful.

 Finally, if you want to protect your Estate for your children, you can create a type of Trust in your Will that allows your surviving spouse to live in any property that you own and also receive any income from the Trust for their lifetime whilst ensuring that the underlying capital in the Trust is preserved for the children.

 As you'll note, it's not particularly straightforward but then neither is life a lot of the time.
-This is why it's important to understand your options and take proper advice when putting an effective Will in place.
+This is why it's important to understand your options and take proper advice when making a Will.
 This will reduce the chances of a legal challenge being made and hopefully avoid the significant cost and delays that go with it.